 Theorem~\ref{table} gives the homotopy type of the group of equivariant symplectomorphisms for all circle actions on $\SSS$ apart from the following two families of actions: \begin{itemize} \item (i) $a=1$, $b \neq \{0, m\}$, and $2\lambda > |2b-m|$; or \item (ii) $a=-1$, $b \neq \{0, -m\}$, and $2 \lambda > |2b+m|$. \end{itemize} For convenience, we will write $m'$ for either $|2b-m|$ or $|2b+m|$ depending on which of the above families we consider.
 Up to swapping $m$ and $m'$, we will also assume $m'>m$.
-The goal of this section is to show that the symplectic stabilizers of any of these circle actions is homotopy equivalent to the pushout of the two tori $\T_m$ and $\T_{m'}$ along the common $S^1$ in the category of topological groups.\\
+The goal of this section is to show that the symplectic stabilizer of any of these circle actions is homotopy equivalent, \emph{in the category of topological group}, to the pushout of the two tori $\T_m$ and $\T_{m'}$ along the common $S^1$.\\

-Before delving into the technicalities, it may be useful to outline the proof, which is an adaptation of the Anjos-Granja argument used in~\cite{AG} to compute the homotopy type of the full group of symplectomorphisms of $\SSS$ for $1<\lambda\leq 2$.
+Before delving into technicalities, it may be useful to outline the argument, which is an adaptation of the Anjos-Granja idea used in~\cite{AG} to compute the homotopy type of the full group of symplectomorphisms of $\SSS$ for $1<\lambda\leq 2$.
 The first step is to show that the two inclusions induce injective maps in homology.
 By the Leray-Hirsch theorem, it follows that the cohomology modules of the total space of the fibrations

 split (with coefficients in an arbitrary field $k$).
 Using the fact that the contractible space of invariant compatible almost-complex structures decomposes as the disjoint union